-Running is a great way to stay healthy and fit, but even the most dedicated runners can benefit from adding supplements to their nutrition routine.
+Running is a great way to stay healthy and fit, but even the most dedicated runners can benefit from adding running supplements to their nutrition routine.

-What are the best supplements for runners?
+What are the best dietary supplements for runners?

 Furthermore, those who are vegan or vegetarian may need more effective supplementation due to the lack of bioavailable forms of iron in plant-based food sources.

 Athletes are always looking for that extra edge to ensure they perform at their best, and calcium may just be the secret ingredient they need.
 For runners, in particular, calcium plays a critical role in maintaining healthy bones, which is crucial for preventing injuries that can sideline training and competition.
 But calcium does more than that.